 Adjusting the Autopilot speed

 The Tesla Autopilot automatically recognizes the current speed limit and sets this speed as the upper limit for the cruise control.
-However, it is possible to influence this process in the autopilot menu and, for example, set the vehicle to always drive 5 km/h above or below the permitted speed - depending on personal preference.
+In the Autopilot menu, however, it is possible to influence this process and, for example, set the vehicle to always drive 5 km/h above or below the permitted speed - depending on your personal preference.

-If you want to make even better use of your Tesla alongside its hidden features, you can do so with matching accessories such as a centre console organizer or a charging socket cover to keep you organized and protected at all times.
+If you want to make even better use of your Tesla in addition to the hidden functions, you can do so with suitable accessories such as a centre console organizeror a charging socket coverto keep you organized and protected at all times.